Sdraugel/TSD/README.md

 ## License

 Licensed to Steven Draugel, Aaron Monahan, John Parreno, The College of Charleston, and Bosh.
-All others may use code written her with credit given to the source.
+All others may use code written here with credit given to this source.